thibaultlaurens/tech-notes/conferences/01-code-mesh-2016.md

 ## Checmate: Lying, Cheating, and Winning with Containers in Networking

-_Sargun Dhillon - Distributed Systems Specialist @ Mesosphere - [Link](https://www.codemesh.io/codemesh2016/sargun-dhillon)_
+_Sargun Dhillon - Distributed Systems Specialist @Mesosphere - [Link](https://www.codemesh.io/codemesh2016/sargun-dhillon)_

 Containers have become ubiquitous in modern infrastructure.
 Containers have become the de facto mechanism of deploying and operating production software in recent years.
 Containerizaton technology has resulted in a fundamental paradigm shift in multitenant computing.
 Unfortunately, networking in containers never caught up with this modern mechanism.
 As opposed to manipulating the tenant's perspective of the system using the OS, containers are still using virtualization techniques.
 In this talk, we present Checmate, a system that is resident to the Linux kernel, that implements microsegmentation and load balancing of containers with nearly undetectable overhead.
 This system is powered by a control plane in Erlang, with a custom compiler to ease the creation of new Checmate rules.
 These components work together to provide a modern approach to container networking.